tc39/proposal-ses/README.md

 Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, Daniel Ehrenberg, Ojan Vafai, Elliott Sprehn, and Alex Russell.
-Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Stay, Mike Samuel, Felix Lee, and Kevin Reid) for building a system in which all the hardest issues have already been worked out.
+Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Stay, Mike Samuel, Felix Lee, Kevin Reid, and Ben Laurie) for building a system in which all the hardest issues have already been worked out.